wsimf/github-recruitment-tool/README.md

 # GithubRecruitmentTool

+A tool that will simplify and standardise the process recruiters from HR technically assess candidates for a software development job.
+The tool will streamline the process so that recruiters do not need to know how to use GitHub but be able to set up everything for the candidate.

+## Key Features

+- Authourisation (Login)
+- View list of candidates being assessed
+- Add new candidate for assessment (Create GitHub repo with challenge and add candidate as collaborator)
+- Allow technical reviewer to assess candidate's solution (Add reviewer as collaborator in GitHub repo and provide feedback form)
+- Sending email to notify relevant users (New candidate, development managers, recruiters)

+## Technologies

+- Frontend Client-side: Angular 4 (4.4.3)
+- Backend Server-side: NodeJS (v6)
+- DB: Firebase (3.9)
+- Others: GitHub API, AWS Hosting
+- Project Management: Trello, Slack, Google Drive

 ## Running application

 1. Install NodeJS (https://nodejs.org/en/download/) (The application was built using Node v6 LTS)
 2. Install Angular Core by running `npm install -g angular-cli`
 3. Clone the project to a directory
 4. Run `npm install` to install all dependencies
-5. Run `ng serve` to build and run the angular components
+5. Run `ng build` to build the angular components
+6. Run `node app.js` to run the node server and built angular components (May need to run `sudo node app.js` for admin access)

-The application will start up, you can access it by opening `http://localhost:4200` in a web browser.
+The application will start up, you can access it by opening `http://localhost:80` in a web browser.

 ## Folder structure